ricknjacky/LIBRARY_MANAGEMENT/readme.txt

+- This program can successfully simulates the management of library.

+- This uses file handling which allows storing of data even if the console is closed by mistake.

+- It provides large storage capacity so that lots of users can easily input their data making it easier for the library to function.

 This Management System can be used by various colleges to run their Library.
 After the book lending is done a file will be generated that will be of the name of the registration number user.
 In the Code first the user is asked whether he/she is a new user or not.
 If he/she is a New User all the